crimsoncore/thev/src/lab_xor.md

 ![Screenshot](./images/labxor_loader.jpg)

-Let's check the emtropy of our XORLoader.
+Let's check the entropy of our XORLoader.
 We can use sigcheck from the `systeminternals suite`.

 ```powershell
 sigcheck64.exe -a -h .\XLoader.exe